babatech/vue3/README.md

 # vue3

 This project need mock server.
-See detail about mock server in folder json-server
+See detail about mock server in folder json-server.

+The main URLs in this project are:
+* / (homepage)
+* /admin  (admin page)
+* /entry/:id (detail page of entry)

 ## Project setup
 ```